satori-stan/CarND-PID-Control-Project/README.md

 Since my current platform is Windows but I have low resources, I decided to go for a native approach to avoid the installation of such resource-intensive environments.
 This decision was originally taken during the implementation of the first project of the term [Extended-KalmanFilter](https://github.com/satori-stan/CarND-Extended-Kalman-Filter-Project).
 Then, it had a non-trivial time cost, which I was able to capitalize on for this project.
 There is little in the repository that will give my choice away, except for a couple of lines at the end of the CMakeLists.txt file where the names of the libraries are redefined when a Windows environment is found.

-The main program file (main.cpp) was modified initially to accommodate api changes in uWS 0.14.4 and finally to implement parts of the hyperparameter tunning algorithm.
+The main program file (main.cpp) was modified initially to accommodate api changes in uWS 0.14.4 and finally to implement parts of the hyper parameter tuning algorithm.
 The main file receives a measurement package message from the simulator and passes it to the PID class, where the information is processed.

 #### Control of the steering using a PID controller as taught in the lesson